ritik8004/drupal_assignment/README.md

 ## BLT

-Please see the [BLT documentation](http://blt.readthedocs.io/en/latest/) for information on build, testing, and deployment processes.
+See the [BLT documentation](http://blt.readthedocs.io/en/latest/) for information on build, testing, and deployment processes.

 ## Resources